SERLatBTH/StarterGuide-GazepointEyeTracker/README.md

 Storage Room - Shelf A1

 ## In The Box
-Below is the pruduct list that the eye tracker contains.
-Please check the contents when you recieve it and before you return.
+Below is the product list that the eye tracker contains.
+Please check the contents when you receive it and before you return.
 1. Box
 2. Eye tracker
 3. Eye tracker bag